jimangel/k8s-2-gsm/demo/README.md

-# Real world demo of swapping out secrets
+# End to end demo

-## Pre-reqs

-Clone this repo and set/update the environment variables in `.env` and export with
+Clone this repo and set/update the environment variables in `.env` and export:

 ```shell
 source .env